What is a Self-Directed IRA?

-The process is simple: Once you open and fund your NuView self-directed IRA, just complete the purchase paperwork and submitting it to NuView IRA is the way that you officially notify NuView of your intent to invest your IRA resources.
-As a general rule, you will initial the purchase documents, and your NuView IRA designee will sign on behalf of your IRA.
+The process is simple: Once you open and fund your NuView self-directed IRA, just complete the purchase paperwork and submit it to NuView to notify us of your intent to invest your IRA resources.
+As a general rule, you will initial the purchase documents, and your NuView designee will sign on behalf of your IRA.

 Staying involved with your investment is prudent with any type of IRA.
 Some investment providers will advertise rates of return that seem too good to be true.
 They often are.
 Whether you self-direct your IRA into real estate or shares in an LLC, remain diligent in watching the management and performance of that asset.
 If you hold a note in your IRA, work with your loan servicer to ensure that payments are current or that collection activities are underway.
 Similarly, if rents are not being paid on time by your tenant, contact the IRA property manager to request payment.

 Continue to make contributions as there may be no better tax advantaged possibility than a self-directed IRA, which is the case for many clients.
 In years when your income increases, look to increase your contributions.
 In years with lower income, perhaps look to convert existing pre-tax IRAs to Roth IRAs.

 What does NuView Do?

-As a self-directed IRA administrator headquartered in Florida, we provide the accounts in the forms required by the Department of Labor.
-We offer the paperwork to purchase, maintain, and sell the asset, all within the IRA account.
+As a self-directed IRA administrator headquartered in Florida, we provide the accounting and the forms required by the Department of Labor.
+We offer the paperwork to purchase, maintain, and sell an asset, all within the IRA account.

 Our record-keeping ensures that you will know where every penny of your account is located – from the time we receive your first transfer or contribution until your retirement account is closed or transferred to a beneficiary.

 Our team of Florida-based self-directed IRA professionals updates your asset values with fair market values provided by you and signed by a qualified third-party.

 We hold your undirected cash in FDIC-insured institutions, protected up to the legal limits.
-Our custodial bank, First Trust Company of Onaga engages us to serve as record-keeper for your accounts with NuView IRA.
+Our custodial bank, First Trust Company of Onaga, engages us to serve as record-keeper for your accounts with NuView.